-Unilever’s corporate mission statement provides an overview of what the company does in order to move forward to its desired future.
-Specifically, the corporate mission indicates that the company’s goods must be applicable to the daily needs of consumers.
-The regular utility of many of Unilever’s products shows that the corporate mission somehow reflects the “commonplace” quality stated in the business purpose.
+Unilever’s mission statement provides an overview of what the company does to move forward to its desired future.
+Specifically, the corporate mission statement indicates that the company’s goods must be applicable to the daily needs of consumers.
+The regular utility of many of Unilever’s products shows that the mission statement somehow reflects the “commonplace” quality stated in the business purpose.
 Based on these characteristics, the mission statement is quite satisfactory, especially in guiding the consumer goods business organization on what products to produce and how these products should affect target customers.

-Unilever’s corporate vision statement shows the goal of leadership in business sustainability.
-High financial performance is also an objective included in the consumer goods company’s corporate vision.
+Unilever’s vision statement shows the goal of leadership in business sustainability.
+High financial performance is also an objective included in the consumer goods company’s corporate vision statement.
 The use of the term, “sustainable,” is a direct reflection of Unilever’s business purpose, which emphasizes the same term.
-Considering this alignment, the corporate vision statement helps guide the consumer goods business from its basic reason for existing (the business purpose) toward its future-oriented goals and objectives.
-The focus on sustainability leadership also makes the vision statement applicable to long-range strategic planning, and ensures the statement’s appropriateness to the consumer goods business for many years to come.
+Considering this alignment, the vision statement helps guide the consumer goods business from its basic reason for existing (the business purpose) toward its future-oriented goals and objectives.
+The focus on sustainability leadership also makes the vision statement applicable to long-range strategic planning and ensures the statement’s appropriateness to the consumer goods business for many years to come.